1. Objective

 Customers can ask to re-negotiate their payment plan if their circumstances change.

-If a flexible payment plan is established, any outstanding amounts on the account will still incur interest.
+If a flexible payment plan is established, interest will cease to accrue.
 Payments will be applied to the debt that has been outstanding the longest.

 GMW is not required to offer customers a flexible payment plan if the customer has, in the past 12 months, had two flexible payment plans cancelled due to non-payment - unless the customer provides a fair and reasonable assurance that they will comply with the plan.

-- Notification that the account is overdue and must be paid for the customer to avoid suspension of supply or legal action
+- Notification that the bill is overdue and must be paid for the customer to avoid suspension or legal action

-- A revised due date for payment providing an additional ten business days
+- A revised due date for payment providing an additional six business days

 - Caution that, if legal action is taken, the customer may incur additional costs in relation to those actions